 06/08/2019

 If you have obtained a judgment through the courts and a writ of control was issued before the judgment debtor’s death, then enforcement can proceed by taking control of the goods held by the personal representative on behalf of their estate.
-Sounds harsh, but that is the law.
+This sounds extreme, but that is the law.

 However, if there are insufficient goods in the estate to cover all the debts, the estate will be insolvent and the creditor can present a petition to court for an insolvency administration order.
 The executor will prioritise secured debts, followed by reasonable funeral costs, then unsecured debts.